noso2k1/wow-website/README.md

 - [ ] Manage differently carousel and video in the insta feed

-- [ ] Pagination of the "News" section

 - [ ] Cookies - use [this](https://github.com/promosis/vue-cookie-accept-decline) plugin - With [this](https://github.com/apertureless/vue-cookie-law) plugin, BUILD does not work.

 - [ ] "Get involved" section